asokolsky/elevators/docs/simulton.md

-## Simulton
+# Simulton

 Simulton is:

 * a process
-* a REST service
+* a REST service(s)

-responsible for creating simulated objects of one class, elevator class.
+responsible for creating simulated objects of one class, e.g. clock or elevator class.
 Such objects then can be interacted with using REST API.
 The latter is class specific.

+## Mandatory REST API

+`/api/v1/simulton`

+* shutdown

+## Custom REST API(s)

+e.g. `/api/v1/clock`